Darryl Hicks, 202-939-1784, firstname.lastname@example.org

 National Reverse Mortgage Lenders Association

-WASHINGTON (June 26, 2020) – Homeowners 62 and older saw their housing wealth grow by 1.6 percent or $120 billion in the first quarter to a record $7.54 trillion from Q4 2019, the National Reverse Mortgage Lenders Association reported today in its quarterly release of the NRMLA/RiskSpan Reverse Mortgage Market Index.
+WASHINGTON (April 25, 2023) – Homeowners 62 and older saw their housing wealth fall slightly in the fourth quarter of 2022 to an adjusted level of $12.39 trillion, according to the latest quarterly release of the NRMLA/RiskSpan Reverse Mortgage Market Index.

 About Reverse Mortgages

 Reverse mortgages are available to homeowners who are 62 and older with significant home equity.
 They are a versatile financial tool that seniors can use to borrow against the equity in their home without having to make monthly principal or interest payments as with a traditional “forward” mortgage or a home equity loan.
 Under a reverse mortgage, funds are advanced to the borrower and interest accrues, but the outstanding balance is not due until the last borrower leaves the home, sells or passes away.

 To date, more than 1.3 million households have utilized an FHA-insured reverse mortgage to help meet their financial needs.
 For more information, please visit www.ReverseMortgage.org

 The National Reverse Mortgage Lenders Association (NRMLA) is the national voice for the industry and represents the lenders, loan servicers, and housing counseling agencies responsible for more than 90 percent of reverse mortgage transactions in the United States.
 All NRMLA member companies commit themselves to a Code of Ethics & Professional Responsibility.
 Learn more at www.nrmlaonline.org.

 About RiskSpan, Inc.